Skip to main content

 Authenticate()

-The Orq client allows you to communicate with the Orq platform.
-Set it up using your API key, which can be stored as an environment variable (ORQ_API_KEY) or passed directly.
-Use the generated Pinecone API key to intialize a Pinecone client:
+The Orq.ai client communicates with the Orq.ai platform.
+Initialize it with an API key stored as an environment variable (ORQ_API_KEY) or passed directly.
+Initialize the Pinecone client using the generated Pinecone API key:

 import os